Viviane Houle (solo)

 Viviane is currently developing materials for two new solo projects:

 Sleeping/Waking, for solo voice, explores our impulses and desires to go to sleep and to wake up.
-Original lyrics, imaginary languages and improvised song are featured in this work.
+Original lyrics, extended vocals, imaginary languages and improvised song are featured in this work.

-Unsung Songs, for voice and guest instrument, explores the dangers of suppressing creative light and inspiration.
+Unsung Songs, graphic scores for voice and improvising orchestra/ensemble, explores the dangers of suppressing creative light and inspiration.

 SoundOut Vocal Ensemble